khachik14700/EthNewsPredictor/README.md

 **Description**: Our Telegram bot sends real-time Ethereum price predictions and alerts based on the latest CoinDesk news.
 Stay informed with up-to-date predictions and trends directly on your Telegram.

+**Daily Reports**
+***We are now providing Daily Reports every day at 12:00 PM.
+These reports include:***

+Successful Predictions 📈

+Failed Predictions 📉

+These updates help you keep track of our model's performance and the latest market trends.

 ### How to Use the Bot

 1. **Start the Bot**: Click on the @eth_bo link or search for "eth_bo" on Telegram and start a chat with the bot.